retran/meow/docs/06-TROUBLESHOOTING.md

 2.  **Check the Logs**: The full output of any failed command is logged.
 While `.meow` does not have a formal logging system to a file, the verbose output provides the necessary information.

+### Update Conflicts (Uncommitted Changes)

+When running `meowctl update --pull`, you might see an error message like "You have uncommitted changes."

+This happens because `.meow` is a Git-based tool.
+To prevent losing your local modifications, the update command will not proceed if it detects uncommitted changes in your `.meow` repository.

+-   **Symptom**: `meowctl update --pull` fails with a message about uncommitted changes.
+-   **Solution**:
+    1. Commit your changes: If you intended to modify the framework, commit your work to your local Git repository.
+    2. Stash your changes: If your changes are temporary, use `git stash` to save them, run the update, and then apply them again with `git stash pop`.

+        ```bash
+        cd ~/.meow
+        git stash
+        meowctl update --pull
+        git stash pop
+        ```

+### Configuration Issues

+If you suspect that your configuration in `.meowrc` is not being loaded correctly, check for syntax errors in the file.
+A common sign of this is that environment variables you have set are not being reflected in the behavior of `meowctl`.
+The shell will often print syntax errors to your terminal when it tries to source the file, which can help you diagnose the problem.

 ## Debugging Techniques

 ### Use `--dry-run`